vestalux/sljekyll/_recurrents/beccles-friday-folk.md

 ---
-recurrent-title: "Friday Folk and board games for adults: sing and/or play music, or play a board game for free.
+recurrent-title: "Friday Folk: sing and/or play music.
 No need to book.
 Refreshments available."
 recurrent-day: second and fourth Friday of the month
-recurrent-times: 1800
+recurrent-times: 1700
 recurrent-location: beccles-library
 recurrent-location-display-name: Beccles Library
 recurrent-location-display-url: /branches/beccles-library/